Justification of Red List category

-This species is classified as Vulnerable because it has a small range, which is fragmented and declining owing to habitat destruction caused by illegal agriculture, logging and burning.
-It is currently described as common, but its population size is unknown.
-However, it is likely to be undergoing a rapid decline as a result of habitat loss.
+This species is classified as Vulnerable because it has a small range, within which suitable habitat is declining at an accelerating rate owing to forest destruction caused by agricultural conversion, logging and burning.

-It inhabits humid montane forest and intervening forest edge at 1,200-2,400 m (Renjifo et al. 2002), but is most common above 1,600 m (Hilty and Brown 1986, Ridgely and Tudor 1994).
+It inhabits humid montane forest, mature secondary forest and tangled forest edge at 1,390-2,730 m, but is most common above 1,600 m (Hilty and Brown 1986, Ridgely and Tudor 1994, Greeney 2020).
 It is principally terrestrial, sometimes perching on low horizontal branches, and is generally less retiring and easier to see than congeners (Hilty and Brown 1986).

-The Sierra Nevada de Santa Marta is increasingly being destroyed and fragmented by illegal agricultural expansion, logging and burning (Renjifo et al. 2002).
-Only 15% of the sierra's vegetation is unaltered, and this species has probably lost 51% of its habitat (Renjifo et al. 2002).
-The south-east slope of the sierra is extensively deforested, whilst the west slope has been largely cleared for illegal marijuana plantations, and subsequently sprayed with herbicide by the government (Stattersfield et al. 1998).
+The Sierra Nevada de Santa Marta is increasingly being destroyed and fragmented by illegal agricultural expansion, logging and burning (Renjifo et al. 2016, Greeney 2020).
+Only about 15% of the sierra's vegetation is unaltered, and the species' range has probably lost about 40% of original forests (Renjifo et al. 2016).
+Projections suggest that habitat loss will continue at an accelerating pace (Negret et al. 2021).

 Conservation Actions Underway